 No, you should not use any type of help during the test unless the test or question explicitly indicates it (in which case it will be indicated exactly what questions you can ask).
 The objective of these tests is to determine if the candidate fits the profile and if so, continue with the process.
 Asking for help or using the Internet to search for answers will only cause both the evaluator and the candidate to waste time in subsequent tests where greater controls can be applied.

 In general, the results are only visible to the person who sent the test and not to the person who answers it, although some questionnaires give the option to see the results report.
 In these cases the report will be available on the main page of the candidate (which you can access after finishing the test).

-Programming questions require writing the code for a program that does what the question requires.
+Programming questions require writing the code for a program that preforms the action that the question requires.
 The question will indicate the language in which the program should be written.
 In many cases, these types of questions contain additional help that can be viewed by clicking on the “i” button in the upper right corner.

 All questions contain an IDE where the program will be written.

-(1) Some questions contain one or more lines of predefined code to declare some variables that should be used in the code that will be entered.
+(1) Some questions contain one or more lines of predefined code to declare certain variables that should be used in the code that will be entered.
 Be careful not to modify the names of the variables in this section as this could mark the question as invalid.
-By modifying the predefined code an indicator is activated reflecting this change.
+When the predefined code is modified, an indicator is activated reflecting this change.